laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

 There is no return value and thus nothing on which to assert.
 The only way to test this method is to ensure that the `.haveFun()` method on the `duckPond` object was called.
 We can do this using a special kind of test double called a __mock__.
 A mock object will allow you to assert that a particular method was called on the mocked object.
 In the above instance, instead of asserting that a particular value is returned (since no value is ever returned), you instead can make a "meta-assertion" that `.haveFun()` is called.
-This is called __verification__ since you are __verifying__ that a method has been called.
+This is called __verification__ since you are _verifying_ that a method has been called.
+Note that this kind of verification has nothing to do with the kind of verification that means "checking that the software is right".
+They are two different concepts that happen to share the same word.

 ```java
 public void testHaveFunAtDuckPond() {